Summary

 src= points to RouterOS location (could also be src=disk1/etc_pihole if, for example, You decide to put configuration files on external USB media), dst= points to defined location (consult containers manual/wiki/github for information on where to point).
 If src directory does not exist on first time use then it will be populated with whatever container have in dst location.

-If You wish to see container output in log - add logging=yes when creating a container, root-dir should point to an external drive formatted in ext3 or ext4.
-It's not recommended to use internal storage for containers.
+If You wish to see container output in /log print , then add logging=yes when creating a Container, root-dir should point to an external drive.
+It's not recommended to use internal storage for Containers.

 Set registry-url (for downloading containers from Docker registry) and set extract directory (tmpdir) to attached USB media: